TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 #### Conclusion
 You should choose ALB if you want a load balancer that can route traffic based on the content of the request and supports multiple protocols, path-based routing, and SSL certificates.
 NLB is a good choice if you want a load balancer that can handle high levels of traffic with ultra-low latencies and can route traffic based on IP address and TCP port.
 CLB is a legacy load balancer that is not recommended for new applications.

+### For Testing Instances With there host name as There Private IP

+#!/bin/bash

+sudo apt-get update
+sudo apt-get install nginx -y

+sudo echo "this is private IP of machine $(hostname)" > /var/www/html/index.html